meritlabs/merit-miner/README.md

     ./configure
     make
     ```
-3. Run minerd using Bash application as described in (Usage instructions)[#usage-instructions]
+3. Run minerd using Bash application as described in [Usage instructions](#usage-instructions)

 ### Usage instructions